bocadilloproject/bocadillo/docs/how-to/socketio.md

 In this guide, we'll go through the process of rewriting the [socket.io chat tutorial] with Bocadillo, [python-socketio] and the [socket.io-client] library.

-All the code can be found in our [socketio-example repository][socketio-example] on GitHub.
+All the code can be found in the [socketio-example repository][socketio-example] on GitHub.

 [socketio]: https://socket.io
 [python-socketio]: https://python-socketio.readthedocs.io